luiscatherinck/AzzyAIConfigDieter/README.md

 ### 2. Copie para a pasta do Ragnarok

-- Dentro do que foi extraído, localize a pasta `AI`
+- Dentro do que foi extraído, localize a pasta `USER_AI`
 - Copie a pasta `USER_AI` e cole dentro da pasta `AI` no diretório do **Ragnarok Clássico**.
   Exemplo de caminho:
   ```